SijfWillem/knowledge-graph-store/README.md

-# Cognee Memory - Hybrid GraphRAG System
+# Cognee Memory - Knowledge Graph System

-A hybrid RAG (Retrieval-Augmented Generation) system powered by [Cognee](https://github.com/topoteretes/cognee) that combines knowledge graphs with vector search for intelligent document Q&A.
+A knowledge graph-based memory system powered by [Cognee](https://github.com/topoteretes/cognee) that extracts entities and relationships from documents for intelligent Q&A with full observability.

 ## Features

 - **Document Upload** - Upload PDF, TXT, MD, JSON, CSV, DOCX files
 - **Knowledge Graph** - Automatically extracts entities and relationships from documents
-- **GraphRAG Chat** - Ask questions and get answers based on the knowledge graph
+- **Graph-Based Q&A** - Ask questions and get answers with visible graph context (nodes & relationships)
 - **Graph Visualization** - Interactive visualization of the knowledge graph
+- **LangFuse Observability** - Full tracing of queries, retrievals, and LLM generations
-- **Multiple Search Modes** - GRAPH_COMPLETION, RAG_COMPLETION, CHUNKS, SUMMARIES
+- **Multiple Search Modes** - GRAPH_COMPLETION, CHUNKS, SUMMARIES, and more

 ## Architecture